JunOS BGP configuration

 set routing-options autonomous-system 65001

-Then you need to create BGP peering session:
+Then you need to create a BGP peering session:

 set protocols bgp group fastnetmon-advanced type internal